nye12r/max-inventory/README.md

 2. Adding collaborators to an encrypted repo is easy, you need to import the collaborator's `Public` key in order to add the key to the "repo" `Keyring` then trust it and finally add the collaborator to the encrypted repo.

-3. Don't Forget to add the @devops-security-team (Hackers Team) and Jenkins CI/CD `Public` keys to the "repo" `Keyring` just as another repo collaborator.
+3. Don't Forget to add the @owner (Hackers Team) and Jenkins CI/CD `Public` keys to the "repo" `Keyring` just as another repo collaborator.

 4. Finally, You can `git push` the repo and the new encryption will be pushed out.